ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 -   Wildcard & Dynamic objects and negated services are not supported

+-   **Settings --> Discovery & Snapshots --> Discovery Settings --> Vendors
--   Settings > Advanced > Vendor API: In case that base URL points to a multi-domain server address, domains have to be specified
+    API** in the IP Fabric GUI: In case that base URL points to a multi-domain server address, domains have to be specified

 ## Required Permissions For Successful Discovery Over CLI